ldtteam/minecolonies/README.md

 #### Compile MineColonies (Command-line)
-1. Execute `gradlew setupDecompWorkspace`.
-This sets up Forge and downloads the necessary libraries to build MineColonies.
-This might take some time, be patient.
-    * You will generally only have to do this once until the Forge version in `build.properties` changes.
+1. Navigate to the MineColonies folder, and run a `dir` to make sure the build.gradle file is where you expect it to be.
 2. Execute `gradlew build`.
+This first sets up Forge and downloads the necessary libraries to build MineColonies, be patient as this may take a while.
-If you did everything right, `BUILD SUCCESSFUL` will be displayed after it finishes.
-This should be relatively quick.
+    * If you did everything right, `BUILD SUCCESSFUL` will be displayed after it finishes.
     * If you see `BUILD FAILED`, check the error output (it should be right around `BUILD FAILED`), fix everything (if possible), and try again.
 3. Go to `basefolder\MineColonies\build\libs`.
     *  You should see a `.jar` file named `MineColonies-universal-null.jar`.